CloudyKit/jet/examples/asset_packaging/README.md

 Here's the rundown: when the Makefile target executes, it will first run `go generate`.
 This will look through the Go files in the current directory and search for annotations like you added above: `//go:generate` and run the command there.
 That runs the asset generation through `vfsgen` and generates the `templates_vfsdata.go` file you see when the build finishes.
 Through some build tags that are only set on this build (`deploy_build` in this case), only that file is included in the binary and that contains the view files as binary data.

-The last thing is to configure the Jet template engine via the multi loader to also use that `http.FileSystem` to looko for templates – that's done in the `main.go` file.
+The last thing is to configure the Jet template engine via the multi loader to also use that `http.FileSystem` to look for templates – that's done in the `main.go` file.

 This is it, the templates are now loaded from within the binary.
 This process can be extended to include more directory trees – just add another folder to the assets directory, configure vfsgen in the generate.go file to fetch that directory tree and you're done.
-We did that in our projects with locale files as well the whole public folder.
+We did that in our projects with locale files as well as the whole public folder.
 As Gophers like to say: Just One Binary™.